 - Before you know you will be using your injured joint (going to work, driving, typing, etc).

 Step 3 - Stretch Your Foot to Speed Up Recovery

 The final step in foot tendonitis recovery is stretching - this is a critical step for complete recovery from your injury!

-Physical therapists almost always prescribe gentle stretching for to deal with foot tendonitis, and if no device is available, they usually prescribe something called "heel slides".
-In a physical therapy office, your therapist will help you to perform a heel slide if your foot hurts too much to do it on your own.
+PTs almost always prescribe gentle stretching for to deal with foot tendonitis, and if no device is available, they usually prescribe something called "heel slides".
+In a PT clinic, your therapist will help you to perform a heel slide if your foot hurts too much to do it on your own.

-Outside of the physical therapy office (when trying this stretch at home), your therapist might suggest that you try to use a plastic bag, cookie sheet, tension band, belt or any other household tool to help you move your foot.
+Outside of the PT clinic (when trying this stretch at home), your therapist might suggest that you try to use a plastic bag, cookie sheet, tension band, belt or any other household tool to help you move your foot.

 You'll find in most rehabilitation programs heel slide stretching and conservative treatment will help to:

 - build muscle strength in your lower leg (calf muscle)

 - increase mobility and range of motion (ROM)

 - speed overall healing of your foot tendonitis